Department of Biology

 Biology is an Essential Ingredient for Today's Careers in Science

 A strong foundation in Biology can lead to a myriad of academic and career paths in the health and environmental science industry.

-With nearly 1,300 Biology and Neuroscience undergraduate students, 23 tenure-track faculty and 7 lecturers, 6 research faculty and 6 postdoctoral scholars, the Department of Biology is one of the premier teaching and research units on the University of Nevada, Reno campus.
+With over 1,900 Biology and Neuroscience undergraduate major students, 29 tenure-track faculty and 7 lecturers, 6 research faculty and 7 postdoctoral scholars, the Department of Biology is one of the premier teaching and research units on the University of Nevada, Reno campus.

 The Biology department offers internship, honors and other programs.